-How you answer these questions will dictate how you react to situations around you.
+How you answer these and similar questions about yourself will dictate how you react to situations around you.

 Take solo travel.
 Not all cultures think it's normal for women to travel alone, so we have learned to adjust.

-Galling as it may be to our independent Western souls, understanding cultural differences can help unravel these travel challenges and reduce your heart rate when people are excessively late, whistle as you walk by, or refuse to look you in the eye.
+Galling as it may be to our independent Western souls, understanding cultural differences can help unravel these travel challenges and reduce your heart rate whenever people are consistently late, whistle as you walk by, or refuse to look you in the eye.

 You might discover that...

-Cultural etiquette may deal with serious issues, such as gender inequality or stereotypes, or with simpler things to do with meals or social and work lives, whose rules may leave you perplexed.
+Cultural etiquette may deal with serious issues, such as gender inequality or stereotypes, or with simpler everyday situations, whose rules may leave you perplexed.

 See how easy it could be to offend or be offended?